sourcegraph/sg.nvim/README.md

 ## Installation

 ### Requirements

+Requires:

-Requires nvim 0.9 or nvim nightly to run.
+- nvim 0.9 or nvim nightly

+- Cargo to build (pre-built binary/dylibs options to come)

 ### Install
 #### Using `lazy.nvim`